orcwg/cra-hub/product-definitions/input-to-draft-regulation.md

     <tr>
       <td><a name="rct_3" href="#rct_3">(3)</a></td>
       <td>When developing a product with digital elements, and in order to achieve their desired set of functionalities, manufacturers typically integrate into their own products with digital elements other products with digital elements that can meet the technical description of a category of important or critical products.
 Pursuant to Regulation (EU) 2024/2847, the integration of a product with digital elements which has the core functionality of a product category set out in Annex III and Annex IV to Regulation (EU) 2024/2847 does not in itself render the product in which it is integrated subject to the conformity assessment procedures applicable to those product categories.</td>
- <td><!-- Comments -->The last recital in the recital mainly replicates the last sentence of Article 7(1) of the CRA, retaining the same ambiguity.
+ <td><!-- Comments -->The last sentence in the recital mainly replicates the last sentence of Article 7(1) of the CRA, retaining the same ambiguity.
 In order to provide legal certainty, the implementing act should provide further guidance on what is meant by the "in itself" wording used in Article 7(1).
 Restructure this sentence to convey the true intent more clearly, which we understand it to be: if product A is included as a part of product B, and the core functionality of product B is defined in Annex III and Annex IV, that does not automatically make product A subject to the conformity assessment requirements applicable to product B.</td>
       <td><!-- Proposed change -->When developing a product with digital elements, and in order to achieve their desired set of functionalities, manufacturers typically integrate into their own products with digital elements other products with digital elements that can meet the technical description of a category of important or critical products.
 Pursuant to Regulation (EU) 2024/2847, the integration of a product with digital elements which has the core functionality of a product category set out in Annex III and Annex IV to Regulation (EU) 2024/2847 does not <del>in itself </del>render the product in which it is integrated subject to the conformity assessment procedures applicable to those product categories<ins>, unless such integration results in the manufacture of a new product with digital elements that meets the technical description of a category of important or critical products</ins>.</td>
     </tr>
     <tr>
       <td><a name="rct_4" href="#rct_4">(4)</a></td>
       <td>The fact that a product with digital elements performs functions other than or additional to those detailed in the technical descriptions set out in the Annexes does not in itself mean that the product with digital elements does not have the core functionality of a product category set out in the Annexes.
 For example, products with digital elements that have the core functionality of “operating systems” often include software that performs ancillary functions not included in the technical description of that product category, such as calculators or simple graphics editors.
 This, however, does not in itself mean that such products with digital elements do not meet the technical description of “operating systems”.
 On the other hand, a security orchestration, automation and response (SOAR) software often has the ability to perform the functions of products with digital elements in the category of “security information and event management (SIEM) systems”, i.e. gather data, analyse it and present it as actionable information for security purposes.
 However, as its core functionality is to integrate separate security tools, automate low-level tasks and orchestrate security incident responses, SOAR software are generally not to be considered to meet the technical description of “security information and event management (SIEM) systems”.</td>
-      <td>Please generalise the "SOAR" example.
+      <td>We suggest to generalise the "SOAR" example.
 Unlike the “operating system” example, which is preceded by a general principle, nothing in the SOAR example makes it clear that this reasoning applies as a general principle.</td>
       <td>Insert, as second sentence, something like: "On the other hand, where a PDE has the ability to perform the functions of products with digital elements in a certain category but has a different core functionality, that PDE is generally not to be considered to meet the technical description that category."
 Then, reword the sentence SOAR as merely an example of that principle.</td>
     </tr>
     <tr>